Atopic Dermatitis (cont.)

 - Dark circles under the eyes: may result from allergies and atopy

-- Hyperpigmented eyelids: eyelids that have become darker in color from inflammation or hay fever
+- Hyperpigmented eyelids: scaling eyelids that have become darker in color from inflammation or hay fever

 - Prurigo nodules also called "picker's warts" are not really warts at all.
 These are small thickened bumps of skin caused by repeated picking of the same skin site.